wirrunna/CamillaDSP-an-implemantation/README.md

 Following https://www.audiosciencereview.com/forum/index.php?threads/rpi-camilladsp-tutorial.29656/ I built CamillaDSP running on a Raspberry Pi 5 to tri-amp a pair of modified Klipschorns, a USB connected Motu UltraLite Mk.5 provides the balanced analog output to the three stereo amplifiers.

-Initially I ran Squeezelite on the Raspberry Pi with CamillaDSP and controlled it via a  PiCorePlayer on another Raspberry Pi running on a 7" screen.
-I then tried installing and running JiveLite on the RPi 5 with CamillaDSP instead of SqueezeLite and attached a 7" touch screen.
+Initially I ran CamillaDSP and Squeezelite on a headless Raspberry Pi with the OLED volume display as recommended in Michael's tutorial.
+The music was controlled via a  PiCorePlayer on another Raspberry Pi running on a 7" screen.
+I then tried installing and running JiveLite on the RPi 5 with CamillaDSP instead of SqueezeLite and mounted the RPi on the back of a 7" touch screen display.
 As well as the streaming facility, JiveLite provides player controls and display.
-This worked fairly well, but could be improved with a bit more screen space to avoid swapping from app to app, so I bought a Waveshare 10.1" touch screen with a stand and provision for mounting a RPi on the back (details in the link to Waveshare below).
+This worked fairly well, required swapping from JiveLite to CDSP to see the volume.
+After a bit of research I bought a Waveshare 10.1" touch screen with a stand and provision for mounting a RPi on the back (details in the link to Waveshare below).
 By running the Raspberry Pi desktop OS instead of Raspberry Pi Lite and adding an on-screen keyboard there is now full control of the internet browser for CamillaDSP without the need for an attached keyboard.

 Components -
 Raspberry Pi 5 and 32GB SD card.